hannahniese/simulating-vaccinations/README.md

 ## Expected Results

-Creating models that simulate the infection rates of a society with different vaccination rates.
+Using our model, we will simulate different scenarios to find out under which circumstances a disease can be eradicated und under which a decrease in the vaccination rate can lead to an uptake in infections.
-Compare the effectivity of policy measures with regards to immunisation.
+Comparing the effectivity of policy measures with regards to immunisation.

 > (What are the answers to the above questions that you expect to find before starting your research?)